ArthurLumertzG/ArthurLumertzG/README.md

-- 👋 Hi, I’m @ArthurLumertzG
+- 👋 Hi, I’m @ArthurLumertzG;
-- 👀 I’m interested in a first experience
+- 👀 I’m interested in a first experience;
-- 🌱 I’m currently learning C and Java
+- 🌱 I’m currently learning C/C++, Java and PostgreSQL;
-- 📫 Email: arthurlugui@gmail.com
+- 📫 Email: arthurlugui@gmail.com;

 <!---
 ArthurLumertzG/ArthurLumertzG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.